wilkersoh/dayfruit/README.md

 - All TYPE, value set to UPPPERCASE (vitamins, category)

+# Social Sharer
+1. Same Image for Sharing (Shop Image).
+2. In Category, Add "new" for latest product. (after one day it will be remove)

+# Todo List after Completed All
+- upload project to cloud
+- buy domain name
+- google Map ||  MapBox
+-  Testing sharer button in facebook with image meta

 # Mind PlayGround
 - How to get category and able select one of them in form fruit
 1. create category and store in database category collection